Skip to content

 Vaccinations in Bali, Indonesia

-Before traveling to Bali, it's important to check the recommended vaccinations for Indonesia.
+Before traveling to Bali, it's important to learn about the recommended vaccinations for Indonesia.
 Photo: Getty Images

 June 30, 2025, 8:43 am | Read time: 3 minutes

 For entry into Indonesia and popular destinations within the country like Bali, vaccinations are mandatory only under certain conditions.
 However, travelers should not rely solely on the legal minimum.
 The island nation poses a variety of potential health risks, particularly diseases transmitted by mosquitoes such as dengue fever, malaria, and Japanese encephalitis.
-Rabies, hepatitis, or typhoid are also relevant—depending on the length of stay, travel route, and type of activities on-site.
-To be on the safe side, travelers should consult a tropical medicine specialist early on.
+Rabies, hepatitis, and typhoid are also relevant—depending on the length of stay, travel route, and type of activities on site.
+To be on the safe side, it’s advisable to consult a tropical medicine specialist early.
 Here you can read which vaccinations are recommended or even required for Bali and Indonesia in general.

 Which Vaccinations Are Required for Bali and Indonesia?